Sam Yorty: Later career

 After leaving office, Yorty hosted a talk show on KCOP-TV for five years, later complaining that he was canceled in favor of the television program Hee Haw.
 After leaving work on the small screen, he returned to the political arena, but failed in a comeback bid for the Republican nomination for the U.S. Senate in 1980, having been defeated by the conservative Paul Gann, who in turn was badly beaten by incumbent liberal Democrat Alan Cranston.
-In 1981, Yorty failed again in a bid to unseat Bradley.
+In 1981, Yorty failed again in a bid to unseat Bradley, losing by a nearly 2 to 1 margin.

 Afterward, Yorty retired from public life, aside from being a rainmaker for several law firms.

+Death

 He suffered a stroke on May 24, 1998, then contracted pneumonia.
 After treatment at the Encino-Tarzana Regional Medical Center, he returned to his Studio City home, where he died on the morning of June 5, at the age of 88.
 His death came on the 30th anniversary of Robert Kennedy's assassination, and three months before Tom Bradley's death.
 Yorty had told his wife that he wanted no funeral service.